nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/search-setup.md

 This embedded mode **is only for testing purpose** and should not be used in production, neither OpenSearch nor Nuxeo can support an embedded installation.
 {{/callout}}

-For production you need to setup an Search cluster.
+For production you need to setup a Search cluster.

 ### Installing an Elasticsearch Cluster